albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Maybe the way that it's structured doesn't help at all.
 Meaning the following:
 - Given that the model parallelizes only the forwarding of the embeddings and not the creation and the reduction of the similarity matrix [This is what SSL-TIE Originally do]

+ModelOutputRetriever is finished:
+This class can download the weights for desired epoch of the new type saving model (json link) it can also download the videos made at training
+If we decide to download weights from the old type wether its the one that stores everything at models in $HOME or in txt file to scratch

+Now what we need is a class that can do everything

+That will use the model and output the video for a desired idx

+InferenceMaker
+1. check if the video desired already exists
+1. Check if the model is in local if not request to download, always download the lastes epoch if not requested
+2. Check if audio, img are in local
+3. create video